This article is work in progress. Last update: May 2026.

 4. Gelderland

-Gelderland is the largest province in the Netherlands by land area (5,136 square kilometres ) with over 2 million inhabitants (as of 2019).
-Located in the centre-east of the country, bordering Germany, it’s a province rich in history, culture, and nature.
-Its capital is Arnhem, and it’s home to the country’s oldest city – Nijmegen.
+Gelderland is the largest province in the Netherlands by land area (5,136 square kilometres ) with over 2 million inhabitants (as of 2023).
+It’s located in the centre-east of the country, bordering Germany, and it’s a province rich in history, culture, and nature.
+The capital is Arnhem, and it’s also home to the country’s oldest city – Nijmegen.

 Historically, Gelderland originated in the 11th century as the countship of Gelre, which expanded to include regions like the Betuwe, Veluwe, and Zutphen.
 It became a duchy in the 14th century and, after many territorial changes, a province of the Kingdom of the Netherlands in 1815.